 Product Details.
 About Ron Carlson Ron Carlson is the award-winning author of four story collections and four novels, most recently Five Skies.
 Henry Prize Stories.
 Rating details.
 Book ratings by Goodreads.

-Goodreads is the world's largest site for readers with over 50 million reviews.
+go to site Goodreads is the world's largest site for readers with over 50 million reviews.
 We're featuring millions of their reader ratings on our book pages to help you find your new favourite book.
 Close X. Learn about new offers and get more deals by joining our newsletter.

 - READERS GUIDE.

 - Armageddon Science: The Science of Mass Destruction.